 As part of a massive expansion, Facebook hired famed architect Frank Gehry to design two new office buildings for its West Campus.
 In addition to office space, the project includes open green space, charging facilities and a sky bridge that provides safe bicycle and pedestrian access to the Bay Trail across the Bayfront Expressway.

 To support the growing campus, Facebook selected Watry Design to design a 1,740 stall parking structure adjacent to the new buildings.
-In keeping with the high architectural standards of the campus, the side of the structure facing the Bayfront Expressway will feature a terraced wall of planter boxes that will include trees in addition to plants.
+In keeping with the high architectural standards of the campus, the side of the structure facing the Bayfront Expressway features a terraced wall of planter boxes that include trees in addition to plants.
 The rest of the facade utilizes an elegant system of cable rails to enhance the structure’s connection to the rest of the campus.

 - Owner: Facebook

 - Total Sq Ft: 573,200

 - Sq Ft per Stall: 329